sylph01/project-asmr-slides/slides.md

 # Servers?

 - Obvious next step is this
-- I decided against it this time
+- This is easier to do with Socket-esque API
-- Even if done, it will be in very limited capability
+- It will be in very limited capability

 ----